Shaniaya Williams

 Inside the lobby, a multi-story mural created by 1930's WPA artist Allen Saalburg depicts the Arsenal's early history through colorful vignettes of soldiers in formation.

-With an advanced reservation, history buffs can see the original Greensward Plan which is the blueprint designed by Frederick Law Olmstead and Calvert Vaux for Central Park.
+With a reservation in advance, history buffs can see the original Greensward Plan - the blueprint for Central Park designed by Frederick Law Olmstead and Calvert Vaux.